 Insanity: Doing the same thing over and over again expecting different results.
 We all know the definition of insanity.
-Then why are you doing social media without checking your analytics and insights?
+Then why are you doing social media marketing without checking your analytics and insights?

 You should be checking your social media analytics and insights monthly.
 They tell you: